rzfeeser/simpleflaskservice/README.md

          }

-### /talkingparrot/[ANYTHING] [0.1]
+### /talkingparrot/?say=[ANYTHING] [0.1]
-Returns a 200 containing the [ANYTHING] string sent to the API endpoint.
+Returns a 200 containing a "SQUAKK!!" + the [ANYTHING] string sent to the API endpoint.

         HTTP/1.1 200 OK
         $HTTP_HEADERZ
          {
-             "you said": "Polly want a cracker?",
+             "you": "Polly want a cracker?",
-             "talking parrot said": "SQUAWKKKK!
-Polly want a cracker?"
+             "parrot": "SQUAWK!!
+Polly want a cracker?",
-         }
+             "version": "I am talking parrot version $VERSION" }